ooici/ion-functions/ion_functions/data/README.txt

        Preload (CTDMO).
 CTDPF is an unknown as of 2013-05-10, since the DPSs don't cover this one.

-Dissolved Oxygen
+Dissolved Oxygen (DO)

-     * do2_functions.py
+     * do2_functions.py -- calculates L1 & L2 DOCONCS data products.

-       [TODO: Fill out with module names and descriptions]
+       This module includes:

+       do2_SVU  -- calculates DOCONCS_L1 from DOSTAs
+       do2_salinity_correction -- calculates DOCONCS_L2 from DOSTAs

 Optical Properties (OPT)